Frank Sinatra: Political views and activism

-Sinatra, pictured with Eleanor Roosevelt in 1947, was an ardent supporter of the Democratic Party until the early 1970s.
+Sinatra, pictured with former First Lady Eleanor Roosevelt in 1947, was an ardent supporter of the Democratic Party until the early 1970s.

 Sinatra held varied political views throughout his life.
 His mother, Dolly, was a Democratic Party ward leader.
 After meeting President Franklin D. Roosevelt in 1944, Sinatra subsequently heavily campaigned for the Democrats in the 1944 presidential election.
 According to Jo Carroll Silvers, in his younger years, Sinatra had "ardent liberal" sympathies and was "so concerned about poor people that he was always quoting Henry Wallace."
 Sinatra was outspoken against racism, particularly toward black people and Italians, from a young age.
 In the early 1950s, he was among those who campaigned to combine the racially segregated musicians' unions in Los Angeles.
 In November 1945, Sinatra was invited by the mayor of Gary, Indiana, to try to settle a strike by white students of Froebel High School against the "Pro-Negro" policies of the new principal.
 His comments, while praised by liberal publications, led to accusations by some that he was a communist, which Sinatra denied.
 In the 1948 presidential election, he actively campaigned for President Harry S. Truman.
 In 1952 and 1956, Sinatra campaigned for Adlai Stevenson.

-Sinatra is awarded the Presidential Medal of Freedom by President Ronald Reagan in 1985.
+Sinatra being awarded the Presidential Medal of Freedom by President Ronald Reagan in 1985.

 Of all the U.S. presidents Sinatra associated with during his career, he was closest to John F. Kennedy.
 Sinatra often invited Kennedy to Hollywood and Las Vegas, and the two would womanize and enjoy parties together.
 In January 1961, Sinatra and Peter Lawford organized the Inaugural Gala in Washington, D.C., held on the evening before President Kennedy was sworn into office.
 After taking office, Kennedy distanced himself from Sinatra due partly to Sinatra's ties with the Mafia.
-In 1962, Sinatra was snubbed by the President as, during his visit to his Palm Springs, Kennedy stayed with the Republican Bing Crosby instead of Sinatra, citing FBI concerns about the latter's alleged connections to organized crime.
+In 1962, Sinatra was snubbed by the President as, during his visit to Palm Springs, Kennedy stayed with the Republican Bing Crosby instead of Sinatra, citing FBI concerns about the latter's alleged connections to organized crime.
 (Note: Kennedy was strongly advised by Henry E. Petersen, a senior official of the Justice Department, to avoid staying with Sinatra.)
 Sinatra had spared no expense upgrading the facilities at his home in anticipation of the President's visit, fitting it with a heliport, which he smashed with a sledgehammer after the rejection.
 Despite the snub, when Sinatra learned of Kennedy's assassination, he reportedly sobbed in his bedroom for three days.
 (Note: When Sinatra learned that Kennedy's killer Lee Harvey Oswald had watched Suddenly just days before the assassination, he withdrew it from circulation, and it only became distributed again in the late 1980s.)
 Sinatra worked with Hubert H. Humphrey in 1968, and remained a supporter of the Democratic Party until the early 1970s.
 Although still a registered Democrat, Sinatra endorsed Republican Ronald Reagan for a second term as governor of California in 1970.
 Sinatra officially changed allegiance in July 1972 when he supported Richard Nixon in the 1972 presidential election.